 Figure 4 shows the zonally averaged global meridional circulation in the control integration and changes introduced when the entrainment factor is increased.
-The strongest tropical feature is the winter hemisphere Hadley cell with a strong ascending branch over the tropics and northern subtropics and a dominant descending branch over the southern subtropics.
+The strongest tropical feature is the winter hemisphere Hadley cell with a strong ascending branch over the Tropics and northern subtropics.
 Increasing the entrainment factor shifts the Hadley cell northwards, towards the summer hemisphere pole, and broadens the southern descending branch.
 While not discussed in detail here, an analogous result is seen in DJFM, with precipitation and ascent shifted southwards, towards the summer hemisphere pole.

-The summer Hadley cell strengthening is consistent with the changes observed in increased low-level entrainment experiments with the Integrated Forecast System (Terray 1998), but inconsistent with the mild weakening of the Hadley cell seen in experiments where the entrainment rate is increased by a factor of two in the ARPEGE model (Oueslati and Bellon 2013).
+The summer Hadley cell strengthening is consistent with the changes observed in increased low-level entrainment experiments with the Integrated Forecast System (Terray, 1998), but inconsistent with the mild weakening of the Hadley cell seen